-We recently posted an article about essential Spring car checks.
-You can check it out here.
-Now Summer is nearly here.
-The sun is shining and the heat is rising.
-There is a lot of information out there about the strain the winter weather can put on our cars but the hot weather can bring about its own challenges to drivers.
-So now is the time to take the car into your local garage or do a few simple checks yourself and make sure it is ready for the summer:
+Did you know that hot weather can bring about challenges to drivers and their cars?
+Now is the time to take the car into your local garage or do a few simple checks yourself and make sure it is ready for the summer:

 - Oil levels – At any time of year the oil should be checked regularly.
 Oil keeps your engine running.
 Without it your car simply wouldn’t run.
 Regularly check your oil levels by ensuring they are in between the minimum and maximum marks on the dipstick.
 This is an easy check you can do yourself!